guiribmedeiros/ecoleta-web/README.md

 npm install
 ```

-Finally, after installing the dependencies, the `start` script starts your Node.js "development server" on port 3000.
+Finally, after installing the dependencies, the `start` script starts your React "development server" on port 3000.

 ```
 npm start